pytest-dev/pytest-django/docs/configuring_django.rst

 Order of choosing settings
 --------------------------

-If `--ds`, the environment variable and the pytest.ini configuration is used at the same time, pytest-django will first prefer using settings from the command line option `--ds`, then the environment variable and last the pytest.ini.
+When the command option `--ds`, the environment variable and the pytest.ini configuration is used at the same time, pytest-django will prefer using settings from the command line option `--ds`, then the environment variable and last the pytest.ini.
+You can use `addopts = --ds=yourtestsettings` in your pytest configuration to automatically add the `--ds` option.

 Using django-configurations
 ---------------------------